wadiuvatzy/SAM-G/README.md

 model_dir=/path/to/model
 bash adroit_eval.sh test_vrl3_color-easy  #{mode}_{agent_name}_{generalization type}
 ```
 You should change the `model_dir` to your own path to load the trained model.
 The eval config file is located at `DHM/cfg/task`.
 You can change the config file for different setups.
-Simply modity `type` and `difficulty` in the `background`
+Simply modity `type` and `difficulty` in the `background` to evaluate under different settings.

 ## Checkpoints
-We have provided some [checkpoints](https://drive.google.com/drive/folders/1a3d5d8n6cl0fr54rq8T31D_UL4_ynv6v?usp=drive_link) for the tasks together with their handmade masked images in `site_images/`.
+We have provided some [checkpoints](https://drive.google.com/drive/folders/1a3d5d8n6cl0fr54rq8T31D_UL4_ynv6v?usp=drive_link) for the tasks together with their handmade masked images in `reference_images/`.
 Use our scripts to evaluate the checkpoints.

 ## Imitation Learning